jsiek/deduce/README.md

 ## Example

-As a taster for what it looks like to write programs and proofs in Deduce, the following is an implementation of the linear `search` algorithm and a proof that item `y` does not occur in the list `xs` at a position before the index returned by `search`.
+As a taster for what it looks like to write programs and proofs in Deduce, the following is an implementation of the Linear Search algorithm and a proof that item `y` does not occur in the list `xs` at a position before the index returned by `search(xs, y)`.

 ``` {.deduce #search_take}
 function search(List<Nat>, Nat) -> Nat {